Species Identification of Birdstrike Remains

 Proper reporting is a very important step in the overall process of birdstrike identification.
 Complete and accurate case reports not only make the identification and notification process more efficient, but are also the basis of gathering data, interpreting results, and ultimately implementing the knowledge obtained from the birdstrike reporting process.
 Your reports and IDs count!

-- General Information for Collecting Birdstrike Material (MS Word, 33 KB)
+- General Information for Collecting Birdstrike Material (MS Word)

-- How to Collect Birdstrike Remains (MS Word, 52 KB)
+- How to Collect Birdstrike Remains (MS Word)

-- Suggestions for Making a Birdstrike Collection Kit (MS Word, 597 KB)
+- Suggestions for Making a Birdstrike Collection Kit (MS Word)

 - AC 150/5200-32A FAA Advisory Circular on Reporting Wildlife Aircraft Strikes. - Detailed procedures for reporting bird and other wildlife Strikes to aircraft - December 2004.

 The Feather Identification Lab encourages field personnel to practice good hygiene when working with birdstrike material.
 Wearing latex gloves, eye/face protection, and thoroughly washing hands are all simple precautions that can help increase health safety.
 Additionally, we recommend being familiar with your airfields protocols for proper carcass disposal.
 Always follow the safety guidance provided by your own agency or organization.